York: Scarborough Bridge

 - Wednesday 12th July between 1pm and 6pm,

 - Thursday 13th July between 8am and 1pm.

-The public are invited to feedback on the above proposals by sending all comments to firstname.lastname@example.org
+The public were invited to feedback on the above proposals by sending their comments to firstname.lastname@example.org

 Please check our twitter and facebook accounts for updates on our consultation activities for this project.

 The proposed schedule for this project is still being developed.
 All CityConnect projects will be complete by March 2018.

 Click here for documents relating to this project.